What is Conciliation?

 Conciliation is a court dispute resolution process for you and the other party in your case to resolve your dispute without going for a trial in Court.
 It allows you and the other party to seek guidance from the Judge during the conciliation session and tap on his experience and knowledge to come up with an optimal settlement for all of you.

 Who conducts the Conciliation?

-Conciliation is conducted by a Judge of the State Courts Centre for Dispute Resolution.
+Conciliation is conducted by a Judge of the State Courts' Court Dispute Resolution Cluster (CDRC).

 What takes place during Conciliation?

 During a conciliation session, the Judge will assist you and the other party in your negotiations.
 He will provide suggestions, develop suitable proposals and direct you and the other party towards a mutually acceptable settlement.
 You will then make decisions about the proposals put forth by the Judge.